cfpb/consumerfinance.gov/README.md

 ## Getting the package
+Packages are tagged into one of three groups: main Branch -> latest, PRs -> pr-#, and Release -> major.minor.patch.
+The github SHA of the commit packaged should be listed as a label.
-To see our Dockeer image of the current main branch you can vist [Packages page](https://github.com/cfpb/consumerfinance.gov/pkgs/container/consumerfinance.gov)
+To see our Docker image packages you can vist [Packages page](https://github.com/cfpb/consumerfinance.gov/pkgs/container/consumerfinance.gov)

 ## Getting help